SiliconLabs/SimplicityConnect-android/README.md

 The demo view lists a number of demos that are meant for quickly testing some of the sample apps in the Silicon Labs Bluetooth SDK.
 The currently supported demos are:

 - **Health Thermometer demo:** Connects to an EFR32/BGM device running the soc-thermometer sample application from the Bluetooth SDK and displays the temperature read from the SI7021 sensor on the WSTK mainboard.
+- **Connected Lighting DMP demo:** Leverages the DMP sample apps to control a DMP light node from both a mobile app as well as the protocol specific switch node (Zigbee, proprietary) while keeping the light status in sync across all devices.
+- **Range Test demo:** Allows visualizing the RSSI and other RF performance data on the mobile phone while running Range Test sample application on a pair of Silicon Labs radio boards.

 The develop view contains functionalities focused on helping developers create and troubleshoot their Bluetooth applications based on EFR32/BGM devices.
 The currently supported functionalities are:

 - **Bluetooth Browser:** This is a generic and powerful tool that allows you to explore the BLE devices around you.
 Key features of the browser include:
-  - Scan results with rich data set
+  - Scan and sort results with rich data set
     - Connectable/non-connectable
     - Beacon type
     - Advertisement interval